sctyner/history_of_statistics/README.md

 - *The Lady Tasting Tea* by David Salsburg
 - *The Theory that Would Not Die* by Sharon McGrayne
+- *The History of Statistics: The Measurement of Uncertainty before 1900* by Stephen M. Stigler
 - *Trust in Numbers: The Pursuit of Objectivity in Science and Public Life* (1995) by Theodore Porter
   - Discussion of the history of statistics and the concept of objectivity showing how quantification involves administration, as well as social and technological power.
 - *Karl Pearson: The Scientific Life in a Statistical Age* by Theodore Porter